Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 Go to Deploy\
 Connect to github login.\
 Search for the project you wish to connect.
-Once found click the connect button After this we click the deploy button at the bottom.\
+Once found click the connect button After this I click the deploy button at the bottom.\
 Link to Online Fitness can be found [Here](https://onlinefitnessdjango.herokuapp.com/)
 ## Tech used
 Github\